-Celebrating this ingredient lets us bring a quiet hero into our meals.
-Whether in a sweet treat or a comfort drink, tapioca finds a way to delight and surprise.
+Celebrating this ingredient brings a quiet hero into everyday meals.
+Whether it shows up as glossy pearls in a drink, a tender pudding, or a crisp-edged pancake, tapioca finds a way to surprise people who assume “starch” has to be boring.

 How to Celebrate National Tapioca Day